-The Community Education In Sports, Arts & Music (CEI-SAM) Event is an annual day of fun that provides an opportunity for youth, ages 6-12, to experience NFL players and college coaches, artists and musicians.
-The 2012 event was June 25th & 26th at East Burke High School.
-Check back to this site in Spring 2013 to learn more about and register for the 2013 CEI-SAM event!
+The Community Education In Sports, Arts & Music (CEI-SAM) Event is an annual day of fun that provides an opportunity for youth, ages 5-18, to experience NFL players and college coaches, artists and musicians.
+The 2021 event will be June 25th & 26th in Asheville, NC.

 John Tate Memorial Scholarship

 Phrantceena Halres, John Tates oldest daughter, founded the Coach Tate Foundation (formerly the Johnny Thomas Tate Sr. Student Education/Athletic Association).
 Having learned first-hand from her father the reward and benefits of hard work, Ms. Halres is a successful business woman and accomplished philanthropist in her own right.
-She is Founder, Chairman and CEO of Total Tactical Defence Protection Services Inc. (TTD), headquartered in Charlotte, NC, which is the first and only minority and woman-owned nuclear safety and security services corporation in the Nation.
-TTD is a company that provides a comprehensive scope of high-threat/close proximity security services to the countries critical infrastructures, with heavy focus on US nuclear energy facilities.
+She is Founder, Chairman and CEO of Coach Tate National Protection Services (CTNPS), headquartered in Asheville, NC, which is the first and only minority and woman-owned nuclear safety and security services corporation in the Nation.
+CTNPS is a company that provides a comprehensive scope of high-threat/close proximity security services to the countries critical infrastructures, with heavy focus on US nuclear energy facilities.

 Ms. Halres has served on the North Carolina Commission on Workforce Development since 2005 under two NC gubernatorial administrations.
 She also serves on the Nuclear Energy Institute’s Suppliers Advisory Committee.
 In 2011 Ms. Halres was appointed to the Charlotte Chamber of Commerce board of directors for a three-year term and this summer represented The Chamber in London for the 2012 Charlotte to London Inter-City Visit.
 Recognized in 2011 as one of the 50 Most Influential Women by the Mecklenburg Times, Ms. Halres was honored by the Charlotte Business Journal this year as one of the regional top 25 women in business.